md-ajim/django-admin-custom/README.md

 ---

-## 📄 License
+🪪 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is open-source under the MIT License.

+MIT — free to use for reference and learning.

 ---